 It is always a tough decision for an entrepreneur to dissolve his company.
-But there comes a time when he cannot further continue with the business operations.
+But there comes a time when he cannot continue with the business operations.
 It’s a stressful time and requires a multi-step process.
-Dissolving a company is much more than just locking the front door.
+Dissolving a company involves much more than just locking the front door.
 To dissolve a company, we need to officially and formally close the business.
 You need to deal with the assets and liabilities properly, in the same way, that an executor would settle all assets, debts, and affairs of a deceased person.
-Let’s understand what actually is business dissolution, what steps are required and why it is required.
+Let’s understand what business dissolution actually involves, what steps are required and why it is required.

 What do you mean by business dissolutions?

 According to the Business Dictionary, Business dissolution is defined as the end of a firm’s independent existence.
-Businesses dissolve for several reasons, such as if the owner retires and has no one there to take his place, if the owner wants to change of careers or one of the most common reasons is if the business goes bankrupt.
-In some of the cases, the businesses undergo administrative dissolution, which happens when the state government forces the business to dissolve after it fails to pay the taxes, fails to submit an annual report or fails to keep up with some other aspect of its responsibilities.
+Businesses dissolve for several reasons, for example if the owner retires and has no one there to take his place or if the owner wants to change careers.
+One of the most common reasons however is if the business goes bankrupt.
+In some cases, the businesses undergo administrative dissolution, which happens when the state government forces the business to dissolve after it fails to pay the taxes, fails to submit an annual report or fails to keep up with some other aspect of its responsibilities.

 Business dissolution indicates that it ceases to exist as before.
-It may resume in the form of a merger, a partnership, a consolidated company, and as a new company altogether.
-Business dissolution may result in the new entities.
-Dissolving a business requires the sending of Articles of Dissolution and a notice of intent to dissolve to the particular state and county offices of business license issuance.
+It may resume in the form of a merger, a partnership, a consolidated company, or as a new company altogether.
+Business dissolution may result in new entities.
+Dissolving a business involves sending of Articles of Dissolution and a notice of intent to dissolve to the particular state and country offices of business license issuance.
 Also, sometimes you may need the evidence of debt repayment and profit distribution to complete the legal requirements for business dissolution.

 Reasons for Dissolutions

 The reasons for dissolution can be as simple as low cash flow or as intricate as conflicting partner disagreements.
-To avoid fines, fees or continued liability by legally closing a company can be reasons why business owners officially dissolve a business.
+Other reasons why business owners officially and legally dissolve businesses is to avoid fines, fees or continuous liability of a company.
 Here are some of the reasons explained:

-- Partnership Disagreements: About 50% of the businesses in the U.S dissolve because of the differences in the opinions of the partners.
-Partners might not be able to settle the disagreements related to each one’s role, which new products or services to offer.
-The main reason is that they might not be able to reconcile their disputes over the issues they once agreed to in the legal documents.
-And according to those documents, the partners are likely expected to close the business through dissolution.
+- Partnership Disagreements: About 50% of businesses in the U.S dissolve because of the differences in the opinions of the partners.
+Partners might not be able to settle the disagreements related to each other’s role, which new products or services to offer, etc. The main reason is that they might not be able to reconcile their disputes over the issues they once agreed to in the legal documents.
+And according to those documents, the partners are likely to close the business through dissolution.

 - Low Cash Flow: It is a common reason for most of the businesses to dissolve.
 Businesses without enough cash cannot sustain themselves through the economic cycles.
 They may find it difficult to pay the debt through loans or credit charges that can’t be immediately repaid.

 - Negligent Accounting Practices: It is vital for a business to keep track of all the payments and expenses.
 Basically, businesses require having an accounting system that prepares profit and loss statements as well as other financial documents.
 If all of these things are not managed properly, the outcome is dissolution.
-By dissolving, a business it notifies its customers, suppliers, vendors, government revenue services, banks, credit card companies, and other parties affected by the unconcerned accounting practices that the business is legally closing.
+Before dissolving, a business owners notify their customers, suppliers, vendors, government revenue services, banks, credit card companies, and other parties affected by the accounting practices that the business is legally closing.

 Conditions for dissolving a business